elastic/search-ui/packages/react-search-ui/README.md

   provide a headless top-level Component which exposes State and Actions, and you can choose to work directly with those State and Actions, or drop in out-of-the-box Components.
-- All of our [Components](#components) work with the Context directly, so there's plenty of examples of how to do this.
+- All of our [Components](#components) work with the Context directly, so there's plenty of examples of how to do this in our source code.

 More information on working directly with the Headless Core can be found in the [Working with Search UI outside of Components](#directsearchui) and [Creating your own Components](#customcomponents)